 Fake reviewsBusinesses may also wish to be aware of the potential implications of posting or hosting fake reviews that could mislead consumers.
 At present, the Competition and Markets Authority is undertaking a formal probe into Amazon and Google over concerns that they have not taken sufficient action to combat fake reviews on their site.
 One suggestion unveiled in the recent consultation on Reforming Competition and Consumer Policy is to make it automatically illegal for firms to pay someone to write, or host a fake review.
 The Government is considering several options for non-compliance with the proposed reforms, including providing the Competition and Markets Authority the power to issue financial penalties.

-Griffin Law is a niche firm of innovative, proactive, tenacious and commercially-minded lawyers.
+Griffin Law is a dispute resolution firm comprising innovative, proactive, tenacious and commercially-minded lawyers.
 We pride ourselves on our close client relationships, which are uniquely enhanced by our transparent fee guarantee and a commitment to share the risks of litigation.
-If you have any specific questions regarding online reviews and defamation, please email email@example.com or call 01732 52 59 23.
+If you have any specific questions regarding a dispute, please email firstname.lastname@example.org or call 01732 52 59 23.